 - Check the weather and conditions before you go.

 - Take the right equipment, including communications so you can call for help.
+More information on communication devices for the outdoors is available from Mountain Safety Council, Coastguard and AdventureSmart.

 When you use outdoors for recreational activities, safety is your responsibility.
 Tell someone your plans (outdoor intentions) as it may save your life.